 STUDY GROUPS & INCLUSION

-Recruiting for 35 patients in 4 four study groups started in April 2019.
-Takeda will launch with a small number of sites, including for the first time locations in the United States.
+Recruiting for 35 patients in 4 four study groups started in April 2019 (now 5 groups with a total of 42 patients).
+Takeda launched with a small number of sites, including for the first time locations in the United States.
 They expect to expand to 24 sites worldwide 12-18 months.
 See above for a list of open study sites.
 You will be able to start the trial in one location and if a study location is closer to home opens then switch to that study site for the balance of the trial.